 This configuration will be correct for the AimTrak lightguns, however each brand of lightgun will require their own settings.

 Configure Xorg inputs¶

-Next, we'll configure Xorg to treat the Lightguns as a "Floating" device.
-This is important for multiple lightguns to work correctly, and ensures each gun's “mouse pointer” is NOT merged with the main system mouse pointer.
+Next, we'll configure Xorg to treat the lightguns as a "Floating" device.
+This is important for multiple lightguns to work correctly and ensures each gun's emulated mouse pointer is NOT merged with the main system mouse pointer.